How to Pay for Assisted Living: 6 Options

 • Benefit amount and duration

-• When the company will start paying benefits
+• When will the company start paying benefits

 • Other factors like location

-5. Reverse mortgage
+5. Utilize a Reverse Mortgage

-6. Medicare vs. Medicaid
+6. Access Medicare or Medicaid

 • For those who qualify, Medicaid pays for long-term assisted living care.